ComponentKitchen/bulk-properties/README.md

 div.classList.value // "foo baz"
 ```

-The ability to update `childNodes` facilitates construct of DOM through code that, for example, maps an array of model objects to an array of DOM elements, then wants to get that array of elements into the DOM quickly.
+The ability to update `childNodes` facilitates construction of DOM through code that, for example, maps an array of model objects to an array of DOM elements that should be added to the DOM.

 ```js
 const objects = [...];